In order to be able to undertake a thorough survey, it is necessary to prepare the boat.

 The bottled gas installation is inspected visually only and pressure tests are not undertaken within the scope of this survey.
 All gas systems should be regularly tested as part of a normal preventive maintenance routine by a Gas Safe fitter.
 The installation of a bubble leakage tester which permits simple non-invasive regular checks on the integrity of the system is strongly recommended.

 Tanks are inspected where visible but not internally and are not pressure tested and no judgment is made regarding the quality of the fluids they contain.
+A separate pressure test by an engineer is the only way to be sure of the integrity of the tanks.
 Windows hatches and external doors are not tested for watertightness and no warranty is given.
 Hull fastenings and skin fittings are not withdrawn for inspection and no opinion is given to their internal condition.

 Dimensions, if checked, are measured by means of a steel tape measure and should not be relied upon for total accuracy.

 This survey does not seek to establish that clear title to the vessel exists or that it is being offered for sale free from all debts and encumbrances.